AmberGraceRblx/pract/docs/api/symbols.md

 ## Pract.OnUpdateWithHost

 Can be used as a key in the props of an Instance-modifying element.
-Will fire the listener when the element is updated in a defered thread.
+Will fire the listener when the element is updated or mounted, in a spawned thread.
 The value in props should be typed as `(rbx: any, props: any) -> ()`

 Example:
 ```lua